Privacy statement

 Your rights as an individual

-The General Data Protection Regulation (GDPR) provides you with a set of rights.
+The General Data Protection Regulation (GDPR) provides individuals with a set of rights.
 These individual rights are stated in the GDPR and are respected by Kiwa Register.
+These rights include:

-One or more of the above mentioned requests can be submitted through e-mail, post or the complaint form.
+The above mentioned privacy rights can be submitted through e-mail, post or the complaint form.
 Kiwa Register’s e-mail address and post address can be found at the contact page.
-In such a request you should clearly mention which request you wish to submit and which personal data is involved.
+In such a request you should clearly mention which GDPR right you wish to submit and which personal data is involved.
 Kiwa Register also offers the opportunity to object every official decision.
 After such a decision, we will send you a document in which this opportunity is explained.
 Finally, you can lodge a complaint with Kiwa Register.
 Information about filing a complaint can be found in the complaint regulation.

 In addition to these rights, you have the right to lodge a complaint with the Data Protection Authority.